-The recent turn of events steming from the Virginia protests has put a dismal cloud of hate over the stars and stripes with President Trump carrying the tiki torch.
+The turn of events stemming from the Virginia protests put a dismal cloud of hate over the stars and stripes, with President Trump carrying the tiki torch.

-Judge Neil Gorsuch joins his Republican appointees and votes in favor of consecutive executions within 11 days due to the looming expiration date of a lethal drug for Arkansas death row inmates.
+Judge Neil Gorsuch joined his Republican appointees and voted in favor of consecutive executions within 11 days due to the looming expiration date of a lethal drug for Arkansas death row inmates.

 Just shy of 100 days in office Donald Trump has offered America a bill of goods worth less than a hill of beans.
 He has not been able to fulfill one campaign promise.